Knowledge Centre

 Sweet Potatoes: Nutrition and Health Benefits

 Sweet potatoes are not really potatoes.
 They are sweet roots from the Morning Glory family.
-Sweet potatoes can be eaten in both sweet and savoury dishes, and along with tasting good they are also a powerhouse of nutrients.
+Sweet potatoes are nutrient-rich and a must-have in your diet.
+Sweet potatoes can be eaten in both sweet and savoury dishes.
+These are easily available, and provide multiple health benefits.
+Sweet Potatoes are also considered a healthier option than regular potatoes.
 They help to promote health and immunity, and are also believed to contain anti-cancerous properties.
 Read on to know more about the nutritional benefits of this root vegetable.

 Nutritional Value of Sweet Potatoes